About Bi-County Services

 Community Integration Program:

 The focus in this program is on introducing and integrating the clients into society.
-Trips to the library, animal shelters, swimming pool, civic center, concerts, parades, art museums, zoo, botanical gardens, circus, sporting events, shopping, volunteering, employment by local businesses, summer camps, local state park, garage sales, river pathway walks, 4-H activities, offers a richer and more inclusive life.
-The consumers also provide community service through their volunteer work and chorus groups performing at local medical facilities.
+Trips to the library, animal shelters, swimming pool, civic center, concerts, parades, art museums, zoo, botanical gardens, sporting events, shopping, volunteering, employment by local businesses, summer camps, local state park, garage sales, river pathway walks, 4-H activities, offers a richer and more inclusive life.
+The consumers also provide community service through their volunteer work.

 The BCS Fitness Center was started in the May of 2014.
 The center’s coordinator holds a Bachelor of Science Degree in Exercise Science from Ball State University, with a double minor in Adapted Physical Activity and Sports Medicine.
-She has built a program that addresses specific individual needs through scheduled fitness center classes provided daily.
+She has built a program that addresses specific individual needs through scheduled fitness center classes.